Geocodio/docs/source/index.html.md

 **Coverage:**

-* ⚠️ **US and Canada only** - Geocodio currently supports US and Canadian addresses.
+* ⚠️ **US and Canada only** - Geocodio currently supports US and Canadian addresses, and reverse geocoding in US, Canada, and Mexico.
 Requests for other countries will return `ZERO_RESULTS` status

 **Error Responses:**